Deferred Compensation Plan Hedging Options: A Primer

 TRS – Overview

-A Total Return Swap (TRS) is a popular and commonly used tool to hedge the volatility of a DCP for numerous companies.
+A Total Return Swap (TRS) is a commonly used tool to hedge the volatility of a DCP for numerous companies.

-A TRS is a relatively straightforward transaction where a bank agrees to exchange (or “swap”) the total return (capital appreciation/depreciation) of an asset or basket of assets for a fee.
+A TRS is a transaction where a bank agrees to exchange (or “swap”) the total return (capital appreciation/depreciation) of an asset or basket of assets for a fee.

 Typical pricing is 1 month LIBOR plus a “spread,” with a 1-year price/“spread” commitment and a monthly reset of TRS “weightings” so plan liabilities and TRS are continuously correlated.